con-j-e/akdof-monorepo-draft-0/admin/certs/README.md

 ↩️ [Back to admin](../README.md)

+# About
+Resources for SSL verification on the State of Alaska network.

+# Contents
+### `root/`
+Contains the Zscaler root certificate.

+### `chain/`
+Contains certificate chains that can be used for SSL verification with specific HTTPS endpoints.
+All certificate chains are expected to use the naming convention `{host}:{port}_chain.pem`.

 # Creating custom certificate chains for use on the SOA network
 Self-signed certificate errors can occur when SSL is used to verify connections made over HTTPS between the SOA network and an external endpoint.
 Tools / libraries used to make connections may offer the ability to specify a custom certification file to verify the connection.